Tell me a little bit about yourself

 Meditation.
 It helps me to slow down and be present in the moment.

-How did you prepare the kids for the changes?
+How did you prepare your kids for the change?

-While in school, I spoke to my kids about the changes that were coming and that I would need some space during the week.
+While completing prereqs – I spoke to my kids about the changes that were coming and that I would need some space during the week.
 They know that I’m always available whenever they need me, but they also respect that it can’t be constant.
-Now that I am running a business I set my own hours but I’m on call 24/7 so I usually reserve Saturdays for giving my undivided attention to my family.
+Now that I am running a business I set my own hours, but I’m on call 24/7.
+I usually reserve Saturdays for giving my undivided attention to my family.

 What effect has your career had on your children?

-I believe that I can do it all and instill that mentality in my kids.
-We don’t have to choose between a career and a family because our brains have an infinite capacity to do so much more.
+I believe that I can do it all!
+And I instill that mentality in my kids.
+We don’t have to choose between a career and a family, because our brains have an infinite capacity to do so much more.
 My husband also owns his own business, so my kids have always witnessed entrepreneurship and flexibility.
-They know that they can do the same if that’s what they want to do.
+They know that they can do the same if that’s what they choose to do.